Tag domain controllers automatically in Defender for Endpoint using KQL, Logic App, and API

 Why this blog?

 When we look at large enterprise environments, there is often a huge amount of devices and teams for managing devices.
 Very common is a large amount of devices from different clouds, locations, and teams.

-This blog will show the concept for tagging domain controllers were using Advanced Hunting to lookup DC servers that are showing domain controller activity based on events.
+This blog will show the concept for tagging domain controllers using Advanced Hunting to look up DC servers that are showing domain controller activity based on events.
 Tagging will be applied with Logic App and MDE API.

 Recommended read, blogs published by Microsoft

 NOTICE: Blog is written as a technical concept for sharing the idea.
 There is no guarantee.
 Of course – the concept can be extended more with some advanced KQL or Logic App detections.
 Test it well before doing anything in production.

 Which data is available in Defender for Endpoint?

 Currently, Microsoft shows different information fields directly for devices on the specific device page.
 The following device details are available:

 - OS information

 - Logged-on users